Managing AI workload costs on a budget

 • Better cost introspection at model level, showing cost per inference and cost per accuracy point.

-Prepare for these by collecting granular metrics now.
-Historical data becomes leverage in negotiations and in projecting the financial impact of new models.
+Collect granular metrics now.
+Historical data is useful when you negotiate or work out the financial impact of new models.

 Concrete next steps